dnsimple/dnsimple-elixir/CONTRIBUTING.md

 ## Testing

+Run the test suite:

 ```shell
 mix test
 ```

-## Tests

 Submit unit tests for your changes.
-You can test your changes on your machine by [running the test suite](#testing).
+You can test your changes on your machine by running the test suite.

 When you submit a PR, tests will also be run on the [continuous integration environment via GitHub Actions](https://github.com/dnsimple/dnsimple-elixir/actions).